pearu/pearu.github.io/csr_sampling.md

 Clearly, there exists many solutions to `counts` that satisfy the above listed properties.

-Here we propose a new algorithm that is based on computing the `counts` values from the following
+Here we propose a new algorithm that is based on computing the column `counts` per row from the following histogram:
-histogram:

 ```
-      ^ counts is the number of columns per row
+      ^ count is the height of the histogram
       |
       |